rickmacgillis/hackfastalgos/README.md

     > all multiples of 3.
 Output "Buzz" for all multiples of 5.
 Output "FizzBuzz" if a number is
     > a multiple of both 5 and 3.
 (Ex.
 0:FizzBuzz 3:Fizz 5:Buzz ...)

+* **Laundry**

+	> Asked in my Amazon practice interview through Gainlo:
+    >
+    > Puzzle:
+    > There are N machines in a laundry.
+They have infinite capacity.
+    > Now a truck of cloths is unloaded for washing and randomly assigned to each machine.
+    > In this process the manager didn't balance the load of cloths to clean.
+Now rebalancing is required.
+    >
+    > Rebalancing proceeds in rounds.
+Each time, a machine can transfer at most one cloth to each of its
+    > neighbors.
+Neighbors of the machine i are the machine i-1 and i+1 (machines 1 and N have only one neighbor each,
+    > 2 and N-1 respectively).
+    >
+    > The goal of rebalancing is to achieve that all machines have the same number of cloths.
+    > Given the number of cloths initially assigned to each machine, you are asked to determine the minimal number of
+    > rounds needed to achieve the state when every machine has the same number of cloths, or to determine that such
+    > rebalancing is not possible.

 * **Permutations**

 	> Puzzle 1: Find all of the permutations for a given string.